All Episodes

 I'll tell you what.

-Um, you know, we started today from the early in absentee vote, 80,000 uh Republican ballots ahead of where President Trump started when he won Florida, and we are seeing huge Republican turnout.
+You know, we started today from the early and absentee vote, 80,000 Republican ballots ahead of where President Trump started when he won Florida.

-I would just say anybody listening, get to vote before 7 o'clock because you can help power a real red wave in Florida that will bring me as governor and we'll bring Rick Scott to the U.S. Senate.
+I would just say anybody listening, get to vote before 7 o'clock because you can help power a real red wave in Florida that will bring me as governor and will bring Rick Scott to the U.S. Senate.

 Sean, Southwest Florida is just totally off the hook.

-I mean, I I it's a presidential level Republican turnout.
+I mean, it's a presidential level Republican turnout in Collier and Lee County.

-I mean, part of that is um, you know, the president did an event there recently, uh, I think helped, and then the panhandle, um, as of like three o'clock uh today, Bay County, which was the county most affected by Hurricane Michael, they had already exceeded the total votes cast in all of the 2014 election.
+And then the panhandle, as of like 3 o'clock today, Bay County, which was the county most affected by Hurricane Michael, they had already exceeded the total votes cast in all of the 2014 election.

-So they're gonna have record midterm turnout.
+So they're going to have record midterm turnout.

-These are people who've had to deal with all this storm and yet they want to vote, and these are Republican voters who are coming out.
+These are people who've had to deal with all this storm and yet they want to vote.

-We're gonna have a historic midterm turnout.
+We are going to have a historic midterm turnout.

 Yeah.